Last updated: 30th March 2021

 7.1 In general

 MCI is a worldwide company with offices in over 31 countries across Europe, the Americas, Asia and the Middle East.
 Your personal data may therefore be transferred to and outside of Switzerland, including in countries whose data protection laws may be different from, and less stringent than, those in your country of residence.
-You hereby agree and give your consent to MCI to transfer and communicate your data as follows:

 a) Transfers within the MCI group: Transfers are made throughout MCI and its subsidiaries to support its activities and/or services.